mdn/content/files/en-us/web/http/headers/cache-control/index.md

 - `Stale response`
   - : Indicates that the response is stale.
 It usually means the response can't be reusable as-is.
 Cache storage isn't required to remove stale responses immediately, because revalidation could change the response from being stale to being fresh again.
 - `Age`
-  - : The time since response has been generated.
+  - : The time since a response was generated.
 It is a criterion for whether a response is fresh or stale.

 ## Directives